-Support for Polymyalgia and Giant Cell Arteritis Sufferers in Scotland
+Support for Polymyalgia Rheumatica (PMR) and Giant Cell Arteritis (GCA) sufferers in Scotland

 One of the keys of self-management, managing your own condition, is being aware of options from diet, rest, relaxation, continuing with as much activity as you are able to manage, through to communicating with your medical professional and everything in between.
 All may be essential to your well-being and recovery.